sirsoweird/jianpu-plugin/README.md

 Some of the limitations built into initial implementation are:
 *  Only one staff / one voice functionality
-*  Only accounting for one octave dot below or above
 *  No support for triplets of any type (jianpu number will display, just no timing)
 *  Default undotted octave is hardcoded in.
 The lowest undotted DO is B below middle C; the highest undotted DO is A above middle C. However, there is an octave adjustment if the default octave is not appropriate for a specific piece.
 *  Key signature not implemented